sg55kg/Library-project/README.md

 # Library-project
 Odin Library Project

+Update(8/25/21):

+Finally got the toggle read button to work by moving the event listener to after I declare a new Book.
+After testing this and seeing that it worked, I was easily able to figure out the remove button in a couple of minutes.
+Now you can toggle the read status of the book and see it change on the page, and then remove the book from the page and library array!

+This means really all that's left to do is to do more styling on the page, and to figure out how to implement local storage so thhe page won't completely reset when the browser is refreshed.
+So close!

 Update(8/24/21):

 After trying and failing with more solutions, I went ahead and reworked the javascript code in a new file.
 So far it's a lot easier to keep track of everything, and I think having the toggleRead and removeBook functions in the class Book will help me figure the solution way sooner.
 I just got the basics working, so you can click add new book, and submit new book.